ApeWorX/py-solc-x/README.md

 ## Installing the `solc` Executable

-The first time py-solc-x is imported it will automatically install the latest version of solc.
+The first time py-solc-x is imported it will automatically check for an installed version of solc on your system.
+If none is found, it will install the most recently released version that is compatible with your operating system.

 If you wish to install a different version you may do so from within python:

 ```python
 >>> from solcx import install_solc